 In the byway communities of Grand Rapids, Marcell, Bigfork and Effie you can find shopping and the essential travel services you'll likely need including unique gift and antique shops, restaurants, fuel, food, lodging, public telephones, restrooms and emergency services.

 The center for information concerning the Edge of the Wilderness is at the Marcell Ranger Station located approximately 30 miles north of Grand Rapids.
 There you can ask the Rangers about wildlife, history, park facilities or obtain maps, fishing information, and more.

 As you make the meandering drive north be aware of lower speed limits, (the average miles per hour is 40) other traffic and weather conditions which can create slippery roads and black ice.
 The roadway is the main thoroughfare for residents who live in the northern region of the state, tourists and logging trucks.
 For more information visit www.scenicbyway.com or call 218-832-3161.

 The Edge of the Wilderness Discovery Center located in Marcell, MN is a visitor & environmental education center that is home to a variety of interpretive displays & exhibits about the Edge of the Wilderness National Scenic Byway and surrounding area.
 It includes a gift shop, and an environmental education room, and offers FREE naturalist programs throughout the summer.
-Click here to view the Naturalist Programs Schedule).
-In 2011, an outdoor amphitheater, interpretive trail and a fishing/wildlife-watching pier will be added to the site.
+An outdoor amphitheater, interpretive trail and a fishing/wildlife-watching pier are being added to the site.